LinusKay/NoHunger/README.md

 - /togglehunger - Toggle your hunger on/off

 Permissions:
 - nohunger.toggle - Allows player to toggle their hunger.
+Without this, none of the hunger-disabling effects will work.

 If player has permission to toggle, they will also receive a message displaying their hunger toggle status upon join.
 This can be disabled in config.yml.